aws-samples/amazon-keyspaces-examples/scala/datastax-v4/aws-glue/migration-to-keyspaces/README.md

 # Migration to Amazon Keyspaces from Apache Cassandra
-This example provides scala scripts for migrating the Cassandra workload to Amazon Keyspaces (for Apache Cassandra) using AWS Glue.
+This example provides Scala scripts for migrating a Cassandra workload to Amazon Keyspaces using AWS Glue.
+This allows you to migrate data from a Cassandra cluster to Amazon Keyspaces without setting up a Spark cluster.

-This allows you to migrate data from the Cassandra cluster to Amazon Keyspaces without setting up and provisioning a spark cluster.
+This is a specialized workflow that connects directly to a self-managed Cassandra cluster via VPC.
+It is not managed by the `keyspaces-glue` CLI bootstrap — it requires manual Glue job creation (see below).

 ## Prerequisites
-* Cassandra source table
+* Cassandra source table accessible via AWS Glue network connection (VPC)
-* Amazon Keyspaces's target table to replicate the workload
+* Amazon Keyspaces target table
 * Amazon S3 bucket to store intermediate parquet files with incremental data changes
 * Amazon S3 bucket to store job configuration and scripts